lequeso/awesomeincu-2015/_courses/tutoring.md

 *  Unlimited chat-based communication with coach
 *  Curriculum guidance on dozens of free resources
-*  Daily check-ins and progress accountability.
+*  Daily check-ins and progress accountability

-## 1-on-1 Technical Support
+## On-Demand Technical Support

 Need help getting your head around the latest JavaScript MVC framework?
-Making the transition from Objective-C to Swift?
+Is your 3-person development team making the transition from Objective-C to Swift?
 Are you a Rails developer who just got hired for a Django project?
 Our instructors are available to walk you through their experiences with a variety of languages and frameworks.
 We can take you beyond "Hello, World" tutorials, to pair programming as you dive into new topics, and even debugging your existing code.
-Our 1-on-1 tutoring rate is $95/hour.
+Our tutoring rate is $95/hour.